ColonelThirtyTwo/fuzzer/README.md

 	python3 main.py test --help

-Note that the -v, -q, --blacklist, --custom-auth, and --cookies parameters must come before the subcommand (test|discover), and the subcommand specific arguments must come after the subcommand.
+Note that the -v, -q, --blacklist, --custom-auth, and --cookies parameters must come before the subcommand (test|discover), and subcommand specific arguments must come after the subcommand.

 Example Execution for DVWA